niekcandaele/Bill/README.md

 Currently doing testing with the first public version of this bot.
-Let me know if there is any problems, bugs or feature requests!
+Let me know if there are any problems, bugs or feature requests!
+There is an active support section on [my dev server](https://discordapp.com/invite/kuDJG6e) if you have trouble setting up the bot on your server.

 ## Features